TNAZEP/shin-nix/README.md

 # shin-nix
-My Nix config for managing NixOS systems and others
+My Nix config for managing various NixOS systems and systems using Nix on other operating systems.